michaelkeiluweit/OXID_Docker_Stackv2_4Mac/README.md

 gem install docker-sync --no-rdoc --no-ri docker pull eugenmayer/unison:2.51.2.1
 ```
-(see "More information::Inspirated by" for further information
+See "More information::Inspirated by" for further information

 ## [WIP] How to use
 ```